juanantonio284/my_python_notes/README.md

 all the notes to help me can pass the class" this repo would be disorganized, incomplete in some ways, and too expansive in other ways.

-Note: the course is organized in `units` that contain `lectures` that contain videos and exercises.
+Note: the course is organized in *units* that contain *lectures* that contain videos and exercises.
-I refer to the videos as "`segments`" and give them their own numbering.
+I refer to the videos as "*segments*" and give them their own numbering.
 (The website numbers everything sequentially, but that doesn't make clear that the exercises are related to the video.)

 ## Contents

 * `oop_basic_concepts.md`: basic concepts of Object-Oriented Programming (e.g. methods, classes)

+### language_basics

+* `for_loop_examples.md`: the purpose of this document is to give some simple examples of `for` loops and show some of their characteristics in Python.
+This will hopefully serve to contrast with how `for` loops behave in other languages

+* `string_slicing.md`: an explanation of how slicing works

 ### recursions

 * `basic_examples_recursion.md`

 * `recursions_unit_2_lesson_4.md` contains all (or most) of the material regarding recursions presented in the course.
-[I find recursions interesting and wanted to have all the material in one place.]

   - `recursions_u2l4_CODE_part_1.py` (and `...part 2`) have the same code as the markdown but are ready to use in python